-An option is also available from the x in/x out button context menu of individual plug-ins.
+An option is also available from the x in/ x out button context menu of individual plug-ins.

 Adjustments can be made to compensate for any latency caused by a plug-in.
 The latency for any track is displayed in the bottom left corner of its FX chain window.
-For example, a display of 256/512 spls would mean that one of the FX requires a latency of 256 samples: REAPER rounds this up to a number of blocks based on buffer size.
 The track media is read in advance, allowing it to be heard at the correct time, but input monitoring is delayed.